 Research area: Building predictive machine learning models for cognitive outcome forecasting based on nutrition and physical activity data, to inform personalized behavioral interventions for improved cognitive health and well-being.

-Advisor: Naiman A. Khan, PhD, RD, Associate Professor, Department of Health and Kinesiology, PNI Affiliate
+Advisor: Naiman A. Khan, PhD, RD, Associate Professor, Department of Health and Kinesiology, PNI Affiliate.

-She attended Machine Learning Week in Phoenix, Arizona in June 2024.
+She attended Machine Learning Week in Phoenix, Arizona, in June 2024.